For More Information and photos about the 1st Battalion, 77th

 1st Platoon, Bravo Battery, 1st Bn., 77th Field

-me play and sing.
-Every time I come home she begs me to play for her,"
+hear me play and sing.
+Every time I come home she begs me to play for

 another song he wrote called "Makes Me Stronger" as more Soldiers

-playing on his guitar," said Hable, a native of
+just playing on his guitar," said Hable, a

-Wichita Falls, Texas.
-"Listening to him play calms me down and really
+native of Wichita Falls, Texas.
+"Listening to him play calms me down and

 night," said Wells jokingly.